The T. T. Chao Symposium on Innovation explores, celebrates, and encourages innovation and sustainability in the chemical sciences.

 2022 virtual symposium

-This year’s event will be held November 15 from 3:00 to 5:00 p.m.
-(EST).
-The event will feature opening remarks by Albert Y. Chao, president and CEO of Westlake Chemical, and David Cole, president and CEO of the Science History Institute, who will moderate a panel discussion by green chemistry and sustainability experts.
-This year’s panelists are the American Chemical Society’s David Constable, Indiana University’s David Konisky, Penn State’s Sam Mason, and Yale’s Julie Zimmerman.
-Learn more and register >
+This year’s event was held November 15.
+The event featured opening remarks by Albert Y. Chao, president and CEO of Westlake Chemical, and David Cole, president and CEO of the Science History Institute, who moderated a panel discussion by green chemistry and sustainability experts.
+This year’s panelists were the American Chemical Society’s David Constable, Indiana University’s David Konisky, Penn State’s Sam Mason, and Yale’s Julie Zimmerman.

 2022 marks the 50th anniversary of the Clean Water Act, the nation’s landmark legislation aimed at reducing water pollution and improving water quality.
-This year’s symposium will use this milestone to reflect on the past, present, and future of water quality in the United States and globally.
+The symposium used this milestone to reflect on the past, present, and future of water quality in the United States and globally.

 2021 Symposium: Innovations in Sustainable Chemistry

 The 2021 virtual symposium featured opening remarks by Albert Y. Chao, president and CEO of Westlake Chemical, and David Cole, president and CEO of the Science History Institute, who moderated a panel discussion by green chemistry and sustainability experts, including:

 Founding Director, Office of Technology Transfer, Rice University (retired)

 D. Wayne Goodman Professor of Chemistry and Professor of Materials Science and Engineering, Texas A&M University